red-freak/eso-autobuyer/readme.md

 This Addon is neither by the authors of AwsomeGuildStore nor is it supported by them.

 # known bugs
-the fields are displayed to high for store item settings

 # ToDo
 - Add support for MM/TTC/ATT in description